-(1) GENEF RAL INFORMATION: (a) mission statement; (b) philosophy statement; (c) program information (location, license information, days and hours of operation, services offered); (d) name of director and how he/she may be reached; (e) meals, snacks and types of food served (or alternatively, guidelines for children bringing their own food); (0) oringing their own root), (f) daily schedule; (r) (g) a statement supportive of family involvement that includes an open door policy to the classroom; (5) a statement supportive of family involvement that mendes an open door poncy to the classiooni, (b) annonvista dussa fan skilduse, insluding ussusst fan sutus skange af slathesu (h) appropriate dress for children, including request for extra change of clothes; (i) celebrating holidays, birthdays and parties; and (j) disclosure to parents that the licensee does not have liability or accident insurance coverage.
-(2) POLICI ES AND PROCEDURES: (a) enrollment procedures; (b) disenrollment procedures; (c) expulsion procedures; (d) fee payment procedures, including penalties for tardiness; (e) notification of absence; (f) fee credits, if any (e.g. for vacations, absences, etc.); (g) field trip policies; (h) health policies (program's policies on admitting sick children, when children can return after an illness, · / tering medication, and information on common illnesses);
+- (d) name of director and how he/she may be reached; - (e) meals, snacks and types of food served (or alternatively, guidelines for children bringing their own food);

+- (f) daily schedule: - (g) a statement supportive of family involvement that includes an open door policy to the classroom;

+- (h) appropriate dress for children, including request for extra change of clothes; - (i) celebrating holidays, birthdays and parties; and - (i) disclosure to parents that the licensee does not have liability or accident insurance coverage.

+- (2) POLICIES AND PROCEDURES:

+- (a) enrollment procedures;

+- (b) disenrollment procedures;

+- (c) expulsion procedures;

+- (d) fee payment procedures, including penalties for tardiness;

+- (e) notification of absence;

+- (f) fee credits, if any (e.g. for vacations, absences, etc.);

+- (g) field trip policies;

+- (h) health policies (program's policies on admitting sick children, when children can return after an illness, administering medication, and information on common illnesses);

-(i) emergency procedures, safety policies, and disaster preparedness plan;
+- (i) emergency procedures, safety policies, and disaster preparedness plan;

 - (j) snow days and school closure;

-- (k) confidentiality policy:
+- (k) confidentiality policy;

-- () child abuse/neglect reporting procedure;
+- (I) child abuse/neglect reporting procedure;

-- guidance policy; (m)

-anti-discrimination policy that promotes the equal access of services for all (n) children and families and prohibits discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, or age (40 or older); and employee cellular telephone usage policy that directs and defines safe and $(\mathbf{0})$ appropriate use.

-CHILDREN'S RECORDS: A center will maintain a complete record for each child, including E. drop-ins, completed before the child is admitted.
+- (m) guidance policy; - (n) anti-discrimination policy that promotes the equal access of services for all children and families and prohibits discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, or age (40 or older); and - (o) employee cellular telephone usage policy that directs and defines safe and appropriate use. - E. CHILDREN'S RECORDS: A center will maintain a complete record for each child, including drop-ins, completed before the child is admitted.
 Records will be kept at the center for 12 months after the child's last day of attendance.
-Records will contain at least: (1)
+Records will contain at least:

-PERSONAL INFORMATION:
+(1) PERSONAL INFORMATION:

-name of the child; date of birth, gender, home address, mailing address and (a) telephone number;
+- (a) name of the child; date of birth, gender, home address, mailing address and - telephone number;